Saturday, November 15 @ 10:00 am – 11:30 am EST

 Copies of Here Lyes Ye Body will be available for purchase from our friends at Books on the Common located at 404 Main St. in advance of the program and at the door, and attendees will have the opportunity to have them signed by Jack Sanders after the event.

-A discussion of cemeteries calls for a field trip, and Sanders will lead a walk through the six cemeteries that make up the cemetery (bounded by North Salem Road, Mapleshade Road and North Street in Ridgefield) on Monday, Oct.
-13, from 10 a.m.-12 p.m.
+A discussion of cemeteries calls for a field trip, and Sanders will lead a walk (NOW SOLD OUT as of 10/8/2025) through the six cemeteries that make up the cemetery (bounded by North Salem Road, Mapleshade Road and North Street in Ridgefield) on Sunday, Nov.
+16, from 10 a.m.-12 p.m.
 He’ll point out notable graves and tell the stories of their “owners.”
-The rain date for the walk is Saturday, Oct.
-18, 10 a.m-12 p.m.
 Participants should expect a mile of walking over uneven lawn.
 Please carpool and park at Mapleshade Cemetery (entrance at North Street/Mapleshade Road).

 Tickets are limited, non-refundable, and expected to sell out quickly.
-Tickets for the Sunday Talk and Monday Walk are $30 for members of Lounsbury House or the Ridgefield Historical Society, $40 for those who are not yet members.
+Tickets for the Saturday Talk ONLY are $15 for members of Lounsbury House or the Ridgefield Historical Society, $20 for those who are not yet members.
+You will not be able to attend the cemetery walk for tickets purchased after 10/8/2025.

 Lounsbury House